 What makes it stranger is that you won’t see them drinking from their water bowls.
 Yet they will leap onto the kitchen sink and try to “touch” the flow of water from the faucet.
 An odder behavior is their fascination with the water in the toilet bowl.

 Protect your young cat from getting dunked into the bowl.
 Make sure to keep the toilet seat cover closed.
 A much better alternative is to keep the door to the restroom closed at all times.
 Keep in mind that the water in the toilet bowl is not safe for your kitty to play with, let alone drink.
 It may contain harsh chemicals from the cleaning products used in the toilet bowl.
+Head over to our review of water bowls for cats for more alternatives.

 Store Medications and Other Chemicals Out of Reach